kayoom/rapuncel/README.md

 First you have to create a client with the connection details, e.g.

     client = Rapuncel::Client.new :host => 'localhost', :port => 8080, :path => '/xmlrpc'

 Available options are:

 * **host**
 hostname or ip-address,
 _default_: localhost
 * **port**
 port where your XMLRPC service is listening,
 _default_: 8080
 * **path**
 path to the service,
 _default_: /
 * **user**
 Username for HTTP Authentication
 _default_: _empty_
 * **password**
 Username for HTTP Authentication
 _default_: _empty_
 * **auth\_method**
 HTTP Auth method
 _default_: basic **IF** user or password is set
 * **api\_key**
 If set, sends all request with a X-ApiKey: _api\_key_ header
 * **api\_key\_header**
 Allows you to modify the header key for API-Key auth
 _default_: X-ApiKey
+* **raise_on**
+Lets you define the behavior on errors or faults, if set to _:fault_, _:error_ or _:both_, an Exception will be raised if something goes wrong

 ### Get a proxy object and ...
 A proxy object receives ruby method calls, redirects them to your XMLRPC service and returns the response as ruby objects!

     proxy = client.proxy

     # suppose your XMLRPC service has a method exposed 'concat_string(string1, string2)'
     proxy.concat_string "foo", "bar"
     -> "foobar"

     # if you need to access specific interfaces on your service, e.g. 'string.concat(string1, string2)'
     proxy = client.proxy_for 'string'
     proxy.concat 'foo', 'bar'
     -> 'foobar'

 ## Supported objects
 Rapuncel supports natively following object-types (and all their subclasses):